melynwhite/ISU-UP-2021-WUC-Project/README.md

 *Note: You must remove the `site.` prefix, and each variable name (after the `github.`) should be indent with two space below `github:`.*

 For more information, see [the Jekyll variables documentation](https://jekyllrb.com/docs/variables/).

-### Contributing (Advanced)

-Interested in contributing to Slate?
-We'd love your help.
-Slate is an open source project, built one contribution at a time by users like you.
-See [the CONTRIBUTING file](docs/CONTRIBUTING.md) for instructions on how to contribute.

-### Previewing the theme locally

-If you'd like to preview the theme locally (for example, in the process of proposing a change):

-1. Clone down the theme's repository (`git clone https://github.com/pages-themes/slate`)
-2. `cd` into the theme's directory
-3. Run `script/bootstrap` to install the necessary dependencies
-4. Run `bundle exec jekyll serve` to start the preview server
-5. Visit [`localhost:4000`](http://localhost:4000) in your browser to preview the theme

-### Running tests

-The theme contains a minimal test suite, to ensure a site with the theme would build successfully.
-To run the tests, simply run `script/cibuild`.
-You'll need to run `script/bootstrap` one before the test script will work.